sgolovine/roll-your-gopher/README.md

 Now that you have gopher up and running, you might be wondering how to add content to it.

 Gopher is remarkably simple to write content for in that unlike traditional sites, you don't actually have to write any code per-say.
-In your default directory, if you remove the `gophermap` file and just start adding content like Text Documents, folder and pictures, Gopher will automatically pick those up and display them.
+In your default directory, if you remove the `gophermap` file and just start adding content like Text Documents, folder and pictures, etc. Gopher will automatically pick those up and display them.

 However the `gophermap` file can be quite useful.
 It acts as an `index.html` but for Gopher sites, giving you more control over structure and letting you add text to your pages.